JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2025.md

 ### IntelliJ Platform 2025.1

-The code scheduled with `SwingUtilities.invokeLater` and `SwingUtilities.invokeAndWait` does not hold the write-intent lock : Consider using an explicit wrapping with `com.intellij.openapi.application.ReadAction.compute` or `com.intellij.openapi.application.WriteAction.run(com.intellij.util.ThrowableRunnable<E>)`.
+Code scheduled with `SwingUtilities.invokeLater` and `SwingUtilities.invokeAndWait` does not hold the write-intent lock : Consider using an explicit wrapping with [`ReadAction.compute()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/ReadAction.java) or [`WriteAction.run(ThrowableRunnable<E>)`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/WriteAction.java).

 Coroutines running under `Dispatchers.Main` do not hold the write-intent lock : To restore the old behavior, consider using `Dispatchers.EDT`.